ignc-research/2d-imagination/README.md

 ### Possible evaluation runs

-(show a table with possible parameter variations (scenario, model, local planner etc.))
+(show a table with possible parameter variations (scenario, imagination_size, imagination_model, local_planner etc.))

 (explain how to record the data for the evaluation)